 \section{INTRODUCTION}

 System modeling is the foundation of control system design, and among them, closed-loop identification is often necessary for practical use.
 When the target system is open-loop unstable, closed-loop identification must be performed after stabilizing the system with some feedback.
-Even if the system itself is stable, it is often required to identify it in a closed-loop environment for industrial applications from the viewpoint of economic efficiency and safety.
 Furthermore, in large-scale networked systems, which have been attracting much attention in recent years, each subsystem must be identified within the network, and closed-loop identification is inevitable because of the presence of feedback from other subsystems.
 In this case, it is not possible to obtain accurate information on the feedback part.
 An identification method that does not require any controller information is desirable to deal with such a case.
-In addition, though most identification methods handle discrete-time time models, it is often desired to obtain continuous-time models because they are intuitive to most control engineers and the system parameters are consistent with physical properties.
+In addition, though most identification methods handle discrete-time models, it is often desired to obtain continuous-time models because they are intuitive to most control engineers and the system parameters are consistent with physical properties.